-Applicants whose Full Applications are selected for award negotiations will be required to submit a Data Management Plan during the award negotiations phase.
+Applicants are required to submit a Data Management Plan with their Full Application.
 The Data Management Plan is a document that outlines the proposed plan for data sharing or preservation.
-Submission of this plan is required, and failure to submit the plan may result in the termination of award negotiations.
-As a courtesy, guidance for preparing a Data Management Plan is provided in Appendix D of the FOA.
+Submission of a Data Management Plan with the Full Application is required; failure to submit a complete Data Management Plan may result in a determination of noncompliance for your Full Application.
+Guidance for preparing a Data Management Plan is included in Appendix D of the FOA.